headerdrawing1.jpg (62818 bytes)

 The features of the SULFACID® process are:

-The process if design to handle weka gas containing less than 1% volume (dry basis) SO2 and minimum 7% volume (dry basis) O2.
+The process is designed to handle weak gas containing less than 1% volume (dry basis) SO2 and minimum 7% volume (dry basis) O2.
 The Temperature must be a minimum of 30°C and the gas cannot contain more than 30 mg/Nm³ of dust.
 The feed gas should also have a defined relative humidity prior to being admitted to the SULFACID® reactor.
-Humidification of the feed gas can done using water, steam or weak acid.
+Humidification of the feed gas can be done using water, steam or weak acid.

-When the feed gas enters the reactor it travels up through the catalyst bed where the sulfur dioxide is converted to sulfuric acid by wet catalysis in the presence of oxygen and water.
-The reaction that takes place in the presence of the catalyst is
+When the feed gas enters the reactor it travels up through the activated carbon bed where the sulfur dioxide is converted to sulfuric acid by wet catalysis in the presence of oxygen and water.
+The conversion of sulfur dioxide to sulfuric acid on the catalyst proceeds according to the following reaction equation:

 SO2 + ½ O2 + n H2O ð H2SO4 (n-1) H2O + 3.02 kJ